-I'm a PhD student in the department of Geography, using the BISICLES ice sheet model to investigate the response of the Antarctic ice sheet to stratospheric aerosol geoengineering and carbon dioxide removal.
-I did my master's at UCL in Climate Change, and before that did my undergraduate at the University of Bristol in Geography where I studied abroad in Seattle for a year.
+Mira Adhikari is a PhD student in the Department of Geography, using the BISICLES ice sheet model to investigate the response of the Antarctic ice sheet to stratospheric aerosol geoengineering and carbon dioxide removal.

 See Mira's research profile